Simbaclaws/dev-linux/README.md

 ./run
 ```

 Follow the entire installation process until the end.
+**Most of it is automated, some parts still requires pressing some keys**

 Reboot the machine afterwards, then at the gdm login screen, change the DE to DWM and login.

 ## Tested Distributions